Only Otterbein is ensuring that your family’s income will not be the determining factor in whether you can attend a world-class university.

 If you want a college education, Otterbein wants to make sure you can afford it.

 That’s why Otterbein Institutional Aid remains the single largest source of support in how our families get help in paying for college.

-Due to Covid-19 disruptions to the availability of ACT and SAT tests, Otterbein has adopted a test optional admission and scholarship policy for Spring, Summer and Fall terms 2021.
+Due to Covid-19 disruptions to the availability of ACT and SAT tests, Otterbein has adopted a test optional admission and scholarship policy.
 Students with high school GPA of 2.75 or lower are encouraged to submit a test score if available.
 Some academic programs or courses may require an ACT/SAT score, placement score or additional pre-requisite courses for enrollment.
-For complete information visit: otterbein.edu/testoptional.
+For complete information visit www.otterbein.edu/testoptional.

 THE OPPORTUNITY SCHOLARSHIP